-Now Hiring: SCA Policy Analyst
+Now Hiring: SCA Senior Policy Analyst

-by | May 14, 2024 | Employment Opportunities, SCA
+by | Apr 8, 2025 | Employment Opportunities, SCA

-JOB TITLE: Policy Analyst
+JOB TITLE: Senior Policy Analyst

 ABOUT THE SOUND CITIES ASSOCATION (SCA):

 The Sound Cities Association helps cities in King County act locally and partner regionally to create vital, livable communities through advocacy, education, leadership, mutual support, and networking.
 Collectively, our 38 member cities represent over one million constituents in King County.
-More information can be found on our website, www.SoundCities.org.

 JOB SUMMARY: